arahm071/Messenger-Analysis/README.md

 6. **Export Cleaned Data to CSV:** This feature allows you to export the cleaned data from the currently selected chat into a CSV file.
 The CSV file will be saved in a designated folder, making it easily accessible for any additional processing or review.

 ## Technologies
 ### Language
 - **Python:** The core programming language used for the entire project.

 ### Libraries
-- **Pandas:** For data manipulation and analysis, particularly useful for working with structured data like DataFrames.
+- **Pandas:** For data wrangling, manipulation and analysis, particularly useful for working with structured data like DataFrames.
 - **NumPy:** Employed for numerical computing, aiding in efficient processing of numerical data.
 - **Matplotlib:** Used for creating static, interactive, and exploratory visualizations, essential in data analysis.
 - **JSON:** For handling JSON data files, fundamental in data extraction and processing.